hzqtc/fmd/README.md

 Replace *[email]* and *[passwd]* with your douban account and password.

-In *Output* section, there are two config values:
+In *Output* section, there are the following config items:

-    driver [string] # audio output driver, default is "alsa" device [string] # audio output device, can be omitted
+    driver [string] # audio output driver, default is "alsa" device [string] # audio output device, can be omitted rate [int]      # audio ouput rate, default to 44100

+In *Server* section, there are the following config items:

+    address [string]# server listen address, default to "localhost" port [int]      # server listen port, default to 10098

 Please create a config file before using FMD.
 A sample config file is: